att/rcloud.social/doc/2.1/guidoc/doc.md

 ## Merging notebooks

-To merge two notebooks, for example, notebook "B" into notebook "A," when A is currently loaded:
+To merge two notebooks, for example, to merge from notebook "B" into the currently loaded notebook "A":

 Click the "Merge From" icon next to notebook B: